SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 1. Offload these decisions to database management software.

-To repeat the exercise below at home, request an API key at https://api.data.gov/signup/, and store it in an adjacent `api_key.py` file with the single variable `API_KEY = your many digit key`.
+To repeat the exercise below at home, request an API key at https://api.data.gov/signup/, and store it in a file named `api_key.py` in your working directory.
+The file should contain the single line `API_KEY = your many digit key`.
 {:.notes}

 ===